curtispuetz/pypp-docs/docs/lang_features/for_loops.md

 # Other notes about usage

-Except for when using `range()`, the reason why you cannot modify the target of the for loop is because in the generated C++ the targets are const qualified
+Except for when using `range()`, the reason why you cannot modify the target of the for loop is that in the generated C++, the targets are const-qualified